heroku/buildpacks-frontend-web/buildpacks/static-web-server/README.md

 args = ["-c", "npm build"]
 ```

-This static build command does not have access to Heroku app config vars, but still can be configure using CNB Build variables in `project.toml`:
+This static build command does not have access to Heroku app config vars, but still can be configured using CNB Build variables in `project.toml`:

 ```toml
  [[io.buildpacks.build.env]]